-We have not made a determination for the following states: AL, AK, American Samoa, AZ, AR, CA, CO, CT, DE, DC, GA, Guam, HI, ID, IL, IA, KS, KY, LA, ME, MA, MD, MI, MN, MS, MO, MT, NE, NV, NH, NJ, NM, NY, NC, ND, OH, OK, OR, PA, PR, RI, SC, SD, TN, TX, UT, VA, VT, Virgin Islands, WA, WV, WI, WY.
+We have not made a determination for the following states\: AL, AK, American Samoa, AZ, AR, CA, CO, CT, DE, DC, GA, Guam, HI, ID, IL, IA, KS, KY, LA, ME, MA, MD, MI, MN, MS, MO, MT, NE, NV, NH, NJ, NM, NY, NC, ND, OH, OK, OR, PA, PR, RI, SC, SD, TN, TX, UT, VA, VT, Virgin Islands, WA, WV, WI, WY.

-To practice Physical Therapist Assisting in the State of Florida, graduates of Taylor College's PTA program must successfully pass the NPTE: PTA licensing examination owned by the Federation of State Boards of Physical Therapy.
+To practice Physical Therapist Assisting in the State of Florida, graduates of Taylor College's PTA program must successfully pass the NPTE: PTA licensing examination owned by the Federation of State Boards of Physical Therapy, in addition graduates must pass the Florida Statues and Rules exam (Jurisprudence Exam) also available through the Federation of State Boards of Physical Therapy.
 The Florida Board of Physical Therapy issues the license.
 The graduate will then be qualified to practice as a Licensed Physical Therapist Assistant (PTA).
 The PTA may be eligible to work in other states, but before relocating must communicate with that state for its regulations on practice and licensure.